Skylight Installation Costs

 - Hole Saw – Used to cut through inside ceiling

-Factors that Effect Installation Costs
+Elements that Effect Installation Costs

 - How Large the Job is: Installation of a skylight that is more than 15% of a rooms average space can require additional sheet rock installation and even extensive roof patching and repairs.